 MFDS is conducting a safety assessment for GE potato products that has been ongoing since 2016.
 Potatoes and any products containing potato-derived ingredients will be subject to mandatory GE labeling as soon as MFDS approves the GE potatoes.
 Additionally, companies marketing conventional potatoes and processed products containing conventional potato-derived ingredients will be required to submit documents to receive an exemption from mandatory GE labeling.

 Anti-biotech NGOs continue to pressure MFDS to expand GE labeling to any products made of GE ingredients.
 Previously, MFDS attempted to expand GE labeling, but it was not implemented following feedback from the local industry.
 In 2018, the Korean government recommended the establishment of a consultation body to discuss GE labeling, comprised of NGOs and food industry representatives.
 There were nine meetings, but parties failed to narrow their differences.
 In January 2020, MFDS formed a new consultation body consisting of consumer groups, NGOs, and industry to reach an agreement on expanded GE labeling.
-However, due to the COVID pandemic, very few meetings have occurred and no tangible progress has been made.
+However, due to the COVID pandemic, very few meetings occurred, and no tangible progress was made.
+During the National Assembly audit held in October 2022, MFDS announced plans to expand GE labeling through a product-by-product approach.
+To do so, MFDS will revise relevant regulations in 2024 with implementation expected to begin by 2026.